malcolmkiano/swahili/docs/guide/04-loops.md

 ```
 ambapo (x > 2) {
-  andika ("salamu") //Will print "salamu to terminal as long as x>2
+  andika ("salamu") // Will print "salamu to terminal as long as x>2
 }
 ```